-- On not use polyolyester (POE) or any other type of mineral oil as a thread lubricant.
-These lubricants are not compatible with the PVE oil used in this system and create oil sludge leading to equipment damage and system malfunction. - On not add any contaminants inside the refrigerant piping. - 2.
-Initially hand tighten the flare nuts using three (3) or four (4) turns. - 3.
+Solution to the polyolyester (POE) or any other type of mineral oil as a thread lubricant.
+These lubricants are not compatible with the PVE oil used in this system and create oil sludge leading to equipment damage and system malfunction.

+\bigcirc Do not add any contaminants inside the refrigerant piping.

+- 2. Initially hand tighten the flare nuts using three (3) or four (4) turns. - 3.
 To finish tightening the flare nuts, use both a torque wrench and a backup wrench. - 4.
 After all the piping has been connected and the caps have been tightened, check for refrigerant gas leaks.